-To monitor compliance with these conditions during the 2020-2021 year, Council staff conducted 11 inspections and collected 31 discharge and receiving environment samples.
+To monitor compliance with these conditions during the 2021-2022 year, Council staff conducted ten inspections and collected 33 discharge and receiving environment samples.

-During the year, STDC demonstrated a high level of environmental and administrative performance in relation to the Eltham landfill consent as defined in Section 1.1.5.
+During the year, STDC demonstrated a high level of environmental and administrative performance in relation to the Eltham landfill consent as defined in Appendix 11.

-During the year, STDC demonstrated a high level of environmental and administrative performance in relation to the Hawera landfill consents as defined in Section 1.1.5.
+During the year, STDC demonstrated a high level of environmental and administrative performance in relation to the Hawera landfill consents as defined in Appendix 11.

-During the year, STDC demonstrated a high level of environmental and administrative performance in relation to the Kaponga landfill consent as defined in Section 1.1.5.
+During the year, the environmental and administrative performance in relation to the Kaponga landfill consent were not assessed.

-During the year, STDC demonstrated a high level of environmental and administrative performance in relation to the Manaia landfill consent as defined in Section 1.1.5.
+During the year, STDC demonstrated a high level of environmental and administrative performance in relation to the Manaia landfill consent as defined in Appendix 11.

-During the year, STDC demonstrated a high level of environmental and administrative performance in relation to the Opunake landfill consent as defined in Section 1.1.5.
+During the year, STDC demonstrated a high level of environmental and administrative performance in relation to the Opunake landfill consent as defined in Appendix 11.